 So the two together are a mystical boundary, almost out of reach -sometimes fading in and out of being, but here, visible and shining with the light.
 I like to think of it as a shining boundary, which can shift about!

 I believe in the light, the divine, which I use as a shorthand for that terribly loaded and misused word – GOD.
 The Quakers speak of ‘that of God in everyone’.
 That’s the light.
 The Quakers also use that word too, mainly because it means different things to each person and doesn’t bring the baggage that God does.
 I have had my own spiritual practice for nearly twenty five years, and I have been on a deep spiritual journey around various traditions, including witchcraft, druidry, occultism, Buddhism and Christianity.

-The light is also the opposite of dark, I have suffered from depression since I was a teenager (I’m in my late thirties now) and I want to stay happy and contented.
+The light is also the opposite of dark, I have suffered from depression since I was a teenager (I’m in my very late thirties now) and I want to stay happy and contented.
 This is something I have to work on, although depression can sometimes take hold, there are actions I can do to head it off, or to manage it better.
 If I live my life in a certain way then I am more likely not to get depressed.
 But I have to work on it.
 Liz Gilbert talks about ‘stubborn joy’.
 This is what I need to do, work at staying joyful and happy.
 Easier said than done when the depression monster is lurking around the corner, but it is work that must be done.

 I want to be a positive force in this work, giving joy, mainly through my writing and photography, but also how I interact with the world.
 This takes effort, I have to focus on it.